About Our Feedback and Critique Options

 If your story is:

-For all critique levels, should your story be accepted, you will be refunded up to the "submission with feedback" level of fees.
+For all critique levels, should your story be accepted, you will be refunded, minus the standard submission fee.

 No repeat submissions, please.

-Here’s what recent submitters who chose the full critique had to say:
+Here’s what submitters who chose the full critique had to say:

 - “Your comments inspired me to roll my sleeves back up and get to work.
 I didn’t realize this until now, but on some level I’ve been worrying about the very thing you pointed out.” – David Cameron